 - Multiple stores can be affected by a rule now.

-Amasty offers one of the most reliable and easy to use tools for creating customer group catalogs.
-You can easily hide goods from particular customer groups or motivate visitors to register or provide additional information about themselves.
-As for the price of the module, it is quite democratic: $199 for Magento 2 tool and just $79 for its predecessor.'
+Amasty offers one of the most reliable and easy-to-use tools for creating customer group catalogs.
+You can easily hide goods from particular customer groups or motivate visitors to register on your website and collect additional information about them.
+As for the price of the module, it is quite democratic – $229 for the Magento 2 tool and just $99 for its predecessor.'